gvwilson/thirdbit/src/fiction/eimin/index.md

 He nodded.
 "Good."
-He took one of the sand-brown feathers from the balance and trimmed it with his knife.
+He took a sand-brown feather from the balance and trimmed it with his knife.
 "Canteens are in the tent.
 We'll need one each, and a spare."
 The balance leveled.
-Razi set the feather aside, then removed another one from the bag beside him.
+Razi set the feather aside, then removed another from the bag beside him.

-By the time I had filled the canteens and returned, Razi had trimmed a dozen feathers to exactly the same weight.
+By the time I had filled the canteens and returned, he had trimmed a dozen feathers to exactly the same weight.
 He laid them flat in a folded square of paper so that they wouldn't be crushed.
 "Finish those later," he said, standing and stretching.
 He stooped and pulled his bow case from his tent.